Today's Articles

 *Conant Gardens is celebrated on December 2, 1928.
 This is a Black neighborhood in northeast Detroit, Michigan.

-The community was not very densely populated until the 1920s due to the automobile industry boom.
+Due to the automobile industry boom, the community was not very densely populated until the 1920s.
 Named after reluctant abolitionist Shubael Conant, Conant Gardens was to be developed for white-collar Ford workers, but there was a lack of interest.
 However, the industrial boom also led to a large, prosperous black population who could not find neighborhoods in which they could safely live due to violence and covenant restrictions.

-Around 1928, several Blacks took advantage of the area's lack of deed restrictions for Blacks who wished to purchase property.
+Around 1928, several Blacks took advantage of the area's lack of deed restrictions for those wishing to purchase property.
 Historically, the neighborhood was the most prosperous Black neighborhood in that city, and its residents were the most highly educated.
-Conant Gardens is in northeast Detroit, Michigan, located just west of Detroit's Krainz Woods neighborhood.
-It is located between Conant Street and the City of Highland Park, north of the City of Hamtramck.
+Conant Gardens is in northeast Detroit, Michigan, just west of Detroit's Krainz Woods neighborhood.
+It is between Conant Street and the City of Highland Park, north of Hamtramck.

-In the early 1940s, the community protested against the construction of the Sojourner Truth Housing project, a federally funded public housing project.
-The residents of Conant Gardens allied with nearby white homeowners associations; Thomas J. Sugrue, author of The Origins of the Urban Crisis: Race and Inequality in Postwar Detroit, characterizes the alliance as "unlikely" In 1966, the Whites in Krainz Woods wanted to recruit middle-class Blacks in Conant Gardens to oppose public housing.
-In a Black newspaper, the Krainz Woods Neighborhood Organization posted an advertisement asking for Conant Gardens residents to meet at an area church to protest a proposed scattered-site housing and open occupancy.
+In the early 1940s, the community protested against constructing the Sojourner Truth Housing project, a federally funded public housing project.
+The residents of Conant Gardens allied with nearby white homeowners associations; Thomas J. Sugrue, author of The Origins of the Urban Crisis: Race and Inequality in Postwar Detroit, characterizes the alliance as "unlikely."
+In 1966, the Whites in Krainz Woods wanted to recruit middle-class Blacks in Conant Gardens to oppose public housing.
+In a Black newspaper, the Krainz Woods Neighborhood Organization posted an advertisement asking Conant Gardens residents to meet at an area church to protest a proposed scattered-site housing and open occupancy.

-In 1950, in all neighborhoods with over 500 Black persons, the median income of black families and unrelated individuals of tracts 603 and 604, respectively, were the highest in Detroit; the tracts correspond to Conant Gardens.
+In 1950, all neighborhoods with over 500 Black persons, the median income of Black families and unrelated individuals of tracts 603 and 604, respectively, were the highest in Detroit; the tracts correspond to Conant Gardens.
 That year, 60% of the residents owned their houses.
-Historically the residents had covenants that banned multi-family housing and other "undesirable uses" from Conant Gardens but never had deed restrictions that prohibited Black people from living there.
-In 2001 the Conant Gardeners Club was writing a book about the neighborhood.
+Historically, the residents had covenants that banned multi-family housing and other "undesirable uses" from Conant Gardens but never had deed restrictions that prohibited Black people from living there.
+In 2001, the Conant Gardeners Club was writing a book about the neighborhood.

 New Poem Each Day